Sigurd F. Olson: Biography

 Born in Chicago, Illinois to Swedish Baptist parents; his mother's family came over from Skabersjö, Svedala in Scania and his father's from Nås, Vansbro in Dalarna.
 The family moved to northern Wisconsin where Olson grew up and developed his lifelong interest in the outdoors.
 They moved first to Sister Bay, then Prentice, then Ashland.

-In June 1921, Olson took his first canoe trip where he fell in love with the canoe country wilderness of northern Minnesota that would become the Boundary Waters Canoe Area Wilderness (with his help).
+Olson entered Northland College in September, 1916, completing two years before enrolling at the University of Wisconsin where he graduated in 1920.
+After graduating, Olson took a job teaching animal husbandry, botany, and geology at high schools in the mining towns of Nashwauk and Keewatin, Minnesota.
+In June 1921, after his first year of teaching, Olson took his first canoe trip where he fell in love with the canoe country wilderness of northern Minnesota that would become the Boundary Waters Canoe Area Wilderness (with his help).
 His first article, an account of a canoe expedition, was published by the Milwaukee Journal on July 31, 1921.
 In August of that year, Olson married Elizabeth Dorothy Uhrenholdt, and the two spent their honeymoon on another canoe trip in the Boundary Waters.
-He worked as a canoe guide for J.C.
-Russell's outfitters on Fall Lake in Winton, Minnesota, before purchasing the business in 1929.
-Circa 1931 Olson ran Border Lakes Outfitters outside of Winton MN on the west end of Fall Lake serving the boundary waters area.